Security governance (GOV)

 Your plans for moving up to heightened security levels should integrate and coordinate with other emergency prevention and response plans.
 For example, plans for responding in case of a fire, bomb threat, hazardous chemical spill, power failure, evacuation, or civil defence emergency.

-Assessing your security capability
+Assess your capability

 An annual self-assessment helps your organisation to know if your security measures are right, and to improve security if you need to.